 2. Oral component assess the student's ability to conduct independent research.
 This examination is administered by a committee of 3 faculty members selected by the candidate in consultation with the advisor.
 The student is required to submit a form that lists the committee members and the outcome of the exam signed by the committee chair.
-The oral exam has to be completed within four weeks after the written exams.
+The oral exam has to be completed within the first two weeks after the start of the Fall quarter following the written exam.
+For instance, if a student takes the written examination in Spring 2020, he/she is required to take the oral part of the preliminary examination within the first two weeks of Fall 2020.
 Failure to take the oral exam on time constitutes non-satisfactory progress and disqualifies candidate from awards, fellowships, teaching assistantships and relevant benefits reserved for students in good standing.
 If the student fails the oral exam the first time, they will be required to retake the exam before the start of the upcoming fall quarter.